The Biomechanics of Throwing a Football: The Science Made Simple

 4) Setting the Up the Arm for Launch: Arm Spiral and Scapular Load

 Before the shoulder and elbow can work efficiently, the scapula (shoulder blade) needs to be in the correct position (ER & Post.
 Tilt).
 By creating proper scapular positioning a throwing athlete can enhance the space for their humerus to freely load and rotate into maximal external rotation, as well as set up proper upward rotation and protraction later in throwing phases.
-Leaving an arm in an adducted position and throwing darts out in front, reduces the arms capacity for shoulder rotation and arm speed.
+Leaving an arm in an adducted position and throwing darts out in front, reduces the arm's capacity for shoulder rotation and arm speed.
 Additionally, the athlete will produce a high amount of elbow extension to produce a throw that does not produce a scap load/arm spiral and pec stretch.
 This elbow extension adds another variable to accuracy and timing when creating sudden and late launch.
 Arm spiral/elbow spiral serves as the natural and free rotation of the GHJ to move from slight IR to Maximal ER, to Maximal IR and extension while slowly climbing into abduction and flexion.
 This allows the arm to rotate freely and with more speed, resulting in a more powerful throw.
 Failing to lead with the scapula properly can lead to poor arm speed, accuracy, and even injury risk.

 5) The Perfect Sequence: Mastering the Kinetic Chain

-The kinematic sequence is not exact and there are always variables between throwers.
+The kinematic sequence is not exact, and there are always variables between throwers.
 However, at the highest level these variables are relatively consistent in high level QB throwing when displayed on high-speed motion camera systems.

 1. Trunk and Pelvis Stack (Torso loaded behind Center of Mass COM)